autrainer/autrainer/docs/source/usage/hydra_configurations.rst

 Optional defaults like :attr:`scheduler` and :attr:`augmentation` are set to :attr:`None` by default and not required to be defined in the main configuration.
-:attr:`None` is a special value that tells Hydra to ignore the default and e.g. not use a :ref:`scheduler <schedulers>` or :ref:`augmentation <augmentations>` for training.
+:attr:`None` is a special value that tells Hydra to ignore the default and e.g., not use a :ref:`scheduler <schedulers>` or :ref:`augmentation <augmentations>` for training.

 Optional defaults which are not overridden in the :attr:`hydra/sweeper/params` configuration, can be overridden using the :attr:`override`